 Best for small group calls - up to eight people

-Facebook-owned WhatsApp may be second to Messenger in North America, but globally it is massive.
-As of early 2020 the app said it has over two billion users worldwide which is quite an incredible reach for an app that started as a paid-for premium offering.
+Facebook-owned WhatsApp may well be second to Messenger in North America, but, from a global perspective, it sits atop the pile.
+It has over two billion users worldwide, which is quite an incredible reach for an app that started as a paid-for premium offering.

-WhatsApp's strength is that it is easy to make new chats and search for messages in the past.
-You can also see when messages are received and read and it's just great with pictures.
+WhatsApp's strength, outside of just having mountains of users already embedded, is that it is easy to make new group chats and search for messages in the past.
+You can also see when messages are received and read and it's great with media.

 It can be used for video and voice calls.
 You can start a call with one individual and then add other participants easily.
 The limit on group video calls is now eight.

 We don't know how many users FaceTime video has, but it's massive between Apple users and you can easily flip back and forth between video and voice.

 Of course, being Apple-only is a disadvantage not shared by any of the other apps here, but it is available across both iOS and macOS.

 As well as individual calls, you can now easily make a Group FaceTime call - if everyone you're talking to is on an Apple device, it's mega easy to sort out.

 While Google Duo (below) is more of a one-to-one solution, Google Meet is Google's option for video calling and sits alongside Google Chat.
 It does have a separate app, but most people who use it are customers of Google's G Suite, which is basically Gmail, Calendar and Docs but for business.

 You can start meetings from Gmail or Google Calendar and you can video chat with individuals, conference or just text chat.